UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 This guide assumes that you have Ubuntu 20.04 already installed on your machine, either natively or running within a virtual machine.

 ### 3.1 Update the PC
-Run the following to update your system and installed some needed dependancies:
+Run the following to update your system and install some needed dependancies:

 	sudo apt-get update
 	sudo apt-get upgrade